Restructuring and insolvency in Norway: overview

 Supervision and control.
-The administration and supervision of the insolvency estate involves the:
+The administration and supervision of the insolvency estate include:

 Appointment of a liquidator.
-On deciding to use insolvency proceedings the court will appoint a liquidator (konkursbo) to dissolve the estate (this person is usually a lawyer).
-The liquidator acts on behalf of all the debtor's creditors with the primary objective of recovering assets for the creditors.
+On commencement of insolvency proceedings the court will appoint a liquidator (normally a lawyer) to dissolve the estate (konkursbo).
+The liquidator acts on behalf of all the creditors with the primary objective of recovering assets.
 The liquidator is in charge of the day-to-day administration of the insolvency proceedings.

 Appointment of a creditor committee.
-If proceedings are likely to be complex and/or for a long period of time, the court may also appoint a creditors' committee.
-The creditors' committee forms together with the trustee the managing committee and acts as the decision-making body for the insolvency estate in significant matters where it is inappropriate for the liquidator to act alone.
+In complex and/or long lasting proceedings the court may appoint a creditors' committee.
+The creditors' committee forms together with the trustee the managing committee and acts as the decision-making body for the insolvency estate in important matters where it is inappropriate for the liquidator to act alone.

 Appointment of an auditor.
 The court also appoints an auditor to audit the estate, unless the assets of the insolvency estate are insignificant or the estate is not complex.

 Creditors' meetings.
 From time to time during the insolvency proceedings, the liquidator and the court will arrange for creditors' meetings, at which all creditors are entitled to attend.
 Any decision taken by the creditors' meeting will be binding on the liquidator and the creditors' committee (where applicable).

 Court's supervision.
-The court has general supervision of the insolvency proceedings.
+The court will have the general supervision of the insolvency proceedings.
 The court can overrule a decision taken by the liquidator, the creditors' committee or the creditors' meeting, if the decision is evidently:

 in conflict with the rights of the debtor, a creditor or a third party.